-The following presents the net OPEB liability of the City, as well as what the City's net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1 percentage point lower or higher than the current healthcare cost trend rates:
+Deferred inflows related to OPEB for differences between The following presents the net OPEB liability of the City, as well projected and actual earnings on investments of the OPEB plan as what the City's net OPEB liability would be if it were calculated fiduciary net position.
+These amounts are amortized over five using healthcare cost trend rates that are 1 percentage point lower vears. or higher than the current healthcare cost trend rates:

-PEMHCA JRMT 1% Decrease (Asset) Net OPEB Liability \$ 1,218 \$ (6,931) Current Trend Net OPEB Liability \$ 2,358 \$ (4,446) 1% Increase Net OPEB Liability \$ 3,757 \$ (1,283)
+PE МНСА JRMT 1% Decrease (Asset) Net OPEB Liability \$ 1,218 \$ (6,931) Current Trend Net OPEB Liability \$ 2,358 \$ (4,446) 1% Increase Net OPEB Liability \$ 3,757 \$ (1,283)